VladislavShumskiy/Projects/project_0/README.md

 **Conditions:**
 - Computer creates a random number from 1 to 100 and we need to guess it.
-- An algorythm takes into account if our guess is higher or lower than the correct answer.
+- When an algorythm makes a guess it recieves information about answer being higher or lower than it.

 **Result metrics:**
 The result is judjed by the number of tries it takes our program to reach the correct result on average given 1000 attempts.